Section context

 Interest on unpaid tax

-Income tax interest: start date and
+Income tax interest:

 period.

-Under Income Tax Act s 71, interest becomes payable if tax is not paid by the
+becomes payable if tax is not paid by the

 date fixed/prescribed/notified, and it runs from the due date

-“first day of the following month” design and is a key point for practitioners:
+- design and is a key point for practitioners:

-in income tax, the notice/due date architecture often drives the start date.
+in income tax, the notice/due date architecture often drives the start date

 VAT interest: statutory start